 Professional and innovative business applications are stressed throughout the MBA curriculum, taught by professors holding earned doctorates and possessing significant field experience.
 The MBA faculty are scholarly practitioners who have worked in the real world and brought their experience and expertise into the classroom.
 That’s what differentiates the Johnson School of Business MBA program from other programs – the professors represent positive role models who help students develop the competencies that will distinguish them in the business arena.

-The MBA program can be completed in an online format, an accelerated in-class format, or a combination of formats for qualifying students.
+The MBA program can be completed online, on-campus or a combination of both for qualifying students.
 Day, evening and online classes allow you to work and go to school at the same time.

 Small Class Size